Velox Docs

 Coach / Range Officer (RO)

-The Coach role is intended for staff involved in running sessions on the range.
+The Coach role is intended for staff who assist in running sessions on the range.

-Depending on club settings, Coachs may be able to:
+Depending on club configuration, coaches may be able to:

-ROs do not manage registration logic or session configuration unless explicitly granted additional permissions.
+Coaches do not configure sessions or manage registration logic unless explicitly granted additional permissions.

 Admin / Match Director